 The rise of machine learning (ML) changes this formula.
-While X86-based computing is great for common application workloads, it’s not nearly as well-suited for ML workload execution.
-This is because parallel processing, which is a hallmark of ML execution, is a poor match for the X86 single thread processing approach.
+While X86-based computing is excellent for common application workloads, it’s not nearly as well-suited for ML workload execution.
+That is because parallel processing, which is a hallmark of ML execution, is a poor match for the X86 single thread processing approach.

 GPU boards are often used for ML, as the parallel processing of graphics chips is a better match for these workloads.
 All of the big three currently or will soon offer virtual machines with GPU boards attached to allow customers to execute ML workloads.

-Interestingly, AMG have diverged in their approach to ML processors, which reflects their overall approach to ML.
+Interestingly, AMG has diverged in their approach to ML processors, which reflects their overall approach to ML.

 In contrast to Google, Microsoft is not wedded to a single ML framework.
-Its employees use several open source frameworks (including TensorFlow), depending on the task at hand.
-This dictates against an ASIC approach, so the company recently announced a FPGA-based service called Brainwave.
+Its employees use several open-source frameworks (including TensorFlow), depending on the task at hand.
+This dictates against an ASIC approach, so the company recently announced an FPGA-based service called Brainwave.

 Microsoft’s approach offers flexibility to its researchers and engineers.
 This gives them performance well beyond GPUs, but without restricting them to a single ML framework.
 Brainwave is currently only available to Microsoft employees, but the company plans on making it available to external customers in the future.

 The quiet one in this flurry of hardware announcements?
 AWS.
-As noted, it does offer GPU capability, but to date has made no announcement regarding custom hardware.
+As noted, it does offer GPU capability, but to date has not announced custom hardware.

 However, after a bit of a slow start, AWS is going headlong after AI, and the company is unlikely to be willing to take a back seat to the other members of AMG.
 I expect the upcoming Reinvent conference is likely to witness one or more ML hardware announcements from the company.